Former Lime exec launches Cabana, a company that merges #vanlife and hotels – TechCrunch

 “There is a toilet and a toilet tank,” said Kubly.
 “At the end of every trip we swap that out.
 Just like scooters have swappable batteries we have swappable toilet tanks.
 It is the big downside of the business.”

 He should know.
-He spent the first six months that the company was in business cleaning out the tanks himself on the retrofitted van that he and Savage had bought to test the business idea.
+He spent the first six months that the company was in business cleaning out the tanks himself on the retrofitted van that he and Savage bought to test the business idea.

 “Ideas that utilize existing infrastructure and satisfy a previously unseen or emerging consumer need are often the genesis of companies that can establish and lead a new industry,” said VanderZanden in a statement.
 “Cabana fits squarely within this theory and provides travelers a new way to experience and explore destinations that might not otherwise have been available to them while also avoiding carbon-emitting flights.”